Kunsh23/Expenses-Tracker/README.md

 🎨 Theme Toggle: Personalize your experience with a light and dark theme toggle to suit your preferences.

 ### Installation
+Step 1.
 Clone the repository:

-bash
+Step 2. bash
 Copy code
 git clone https://github.com/Kunsh23/Expenses-Tracker
 Navigate to the project directory:

-bash
+Step 3. bash
 Copy code
 cd expense-tracker-react
 Install dependencies:

-bash
+Step 4. bash
 Copy code
 npm install
 Usage
 Start the development server:

-bash
+Step 5. bash
 Copy code
 npm start
 Open your browser and go to http://localhost:3000 to use the Expense Tracker App.